Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 ## List of learning by file name in this reppo.
 - `App.jsx` in that file we display  all file.
+- `practice1.jsx` from that file we practice inline CSS, and also use Public folder CSS ,and Source Folder CSS, also use const value.
 - `Card.jsx` in that file we learn how to add css style in card image, and add image.
 - `Student.jsx` in that file we learn using 'proops' proops is like agunment(string, num, boolean) value pass.
 - `Proptype.jsx` in that file we learn we can define prop type and if value is other type it show